 A Jumpstart UConn staff member or student coordinator will contact you to schedule an interview.

 If you have any more questions, contact our student coordinator at firstname.lastname@example.org.

 About the UConn-Jumpstart Partnership

 There are many ways that UConn students can make a difference!
-We are now accepting applications for Corps Members to serve in our community.
-Jumpstart Corps Members work directly with preschool children in yearlong mentoring relationships in order to promote children’s school success.
-Students serve together in teams at local preschools, and work with a consistent group of preschool children for the duration of the school year.
-Individually, Corps members also serve in the classroom during the regular school day
+We are now accepting applications for Corps members to serve in our neighboring communities.
+Jumpstart Corps members work directly with preschool children in yearlong mentoring relationships in order to promote children’s school success.
+Students serve together in teams at local preschools and work with a consistent group of preschool children for the duration of the school year.
+Corps members may also serve individually in the classroom during the regular school day.